What goes around comes around: hackers leak other hackers’ data online

 About Group-IB

-Group-IB is an active partner in global investigations led by international law enforcement organizations such as Europol and INTERPOL.
+Being an active partner in global investigations, Group-IB collaborates with international law enforcement organizations such as INTERPOL, EUROPOL and AFRIPOL to create a safer cyberspace.
 Group-IB is also a member of the Europol European Cybercrime Centre’s (EC3) Advisory Group on Internet Security, which was created to foster closer cooperation between Europol and its leading non-law enforcement partners.